Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lectures/lecture-bundling.md

 // outside of the block.
 ```

-Fixed some issues but created a problem when you need different blocks of code to communicate.
+This fixed some issues but created a problem when you need different blocks of code to communicate.

-The commonjs defined a module format that can be used to share data by importing and exporting that data.
+Commonjs defined a module format that could be used to share data by importing and exporting that data.
 This is facilitated by requireJS.

 https://requirejs.org/docs/commonjs.html